manticoresoftware/manticoresearch/docs/searching/percolate_query.rst

 Distributed indexes made from percolate locals and/or agents (DPQ indexes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can construct a distribute index from several percolate indexes.
+You can construct a distributed index from several percolate indexes.
-Syntax is absolutely same as for other distributed indexes.
-It may same way include several :ref:`local<local>` indexes and also several :ref:`agent<agent>`.
-For ``local`` only noticeable difference is that since percolate indexes doesn't know about kill-lists, this is no difference in which order they're mentioned in distr definition.
+The syntax is absolutely the same as for other distributed indexes.
+It can include several :ref:`local<local>` indexes as well as several :ref:`agent<agent>`s.
+For ``local`` the only noticeable difference is that since percolate indexes don't know about kill-lists there's no difference in which order they're mentioned in a distributed index definition.

-For DPQ operations which enumerate stored queries, and also searching (``CALL PQ``) are transparent and works as all indexes are one local index.
-However, changing statements like ``insert``, ``replace``, ``truncate`` are not working (but this is same for all distributed).
+For DPQ the operations of listing stored queries and searching through them (``CALL PQ``) are transparent and wors as if all the indexes wer one solid local index.
+However data manipulation statements such as ``insert``, ``replace``, ``truncate`` are not available.

-If you mention non-pq index among agents, behaviour will be undefined. (most like, in such case if this erroneous agent has same schema as outer schema of pq (as id, query, tags, filters) - it will not cause query error when enumerating stored data, and so, will polish really stored in pq indexes list by it's own non-pq strings, so be aware the confusion!
-But 'call pq' to such wrong agent will definitely fire error).
+If you mention a non-pq index among the agents, the behaviour will be undefined.
+Most likely in case if the erroneous agent has the same schema as the outer schema of the pq index (id, query, tags, filters) - it will not trigger an error when listing stored PQ rules hence may pollute the list of actual PQ rules stored in PQ indexes with it's own non-pq strings, so be aware of the confusion!
+'CALL PQ' to such wrong agent will definitely trigger an error.